Master of Science

-- Pediatric Nurse Practitioner (PNP) – (full time only)
+- Pediatric Nurse Practitioner (PNP) – (two year program)

-Please NOTE: Programs will run only if there are a minimum of 10 students.
+Please NOTE: Each program will run only if there are a minimum of 10 students.

 The master's program emphasizes clinical practice and requires students to practice advanced nursing under the guidance of experts.
 In addition to the expertise available on campus (at Upstate University Hospital and its many specialty clinics) the College of Nursing has developed an extensive network of physician offices, hospitals, clinics and other agencies in New York State that participate in our program.
 These affiliations give you the opportunity to work in primary and acute care settings with preceptors who specialize in a vast array of clinical practice areas.
 Before graduating, students in the master's program complete either a master's thesis or a culminating project.